psychemedia/sin-eater-resources/src/_through_1880s.md

            "Excerpt from *Once A Week* / *Eddowes' Journal*")
 ```

+(ANTQS)=
 ## *The Antiquities of Laugharne, Pendine*, Mary Curtis, 1880

-In a self-published work on *The antiquities of Laugharne, Pendine, and their neighbourhood, Carmarthenshire, Amroth, Sandersfoot, Cilgetty, Pembrokeshire, South Wales*](https://archive.org/details/antiquitiesoflau00curt/page/206/mode/2up?q=funeral), published in second edition at least in 1880, Mary Curtis describes the following custom All Hallows custom in which parishioners might learn the names of who was to die in the folloming year (p206-7)
+In a self-published work on [*The antiquities of Laugharne, Pendine, and their neighbourhood, Carmarthenshire, Amroth, Sandersfoot, Cilgetty, Pembrokeshire, South Wales*](https://archive.org/details/antiquitiesoflau00curt/page/206/mode/2up?q=funeral), published in second edition at least in 1880, Mary Curtis describes the following custom All Hallows custom in which parishioners might learn the names of who was to die in the folloming year (p206-7)

 > They had this very remarkable custom : — I was informed by a respectable farmer of Eglwyscummin parish, who died in old age in 1875, that his father told him that there was a person appointed to every church, whose office was to go to the church on All Hallows Eve to hear the names of those who would die the next year, called.
 An old woman of this town, dead now sixty years, is remembered by some old people as going on this eve to Laugharne church to stand by the chancel window, where they say she distinctly heard the names pronounced.
 She said that, as she had been once to hear the names called, she was bound to go at every future eve.
 I was told by one of the most respectable and esteemed old inhabitants of this town, that in his presence some one said to her, that a lady then dangerously ill, and given over, would die.
 She said, "No ; for her name was not called."
 She did recover and live many years.
 And another time she foretold that a funeral of a person would take place shortly in Laugharne church, which it did.
 In Cardiganshire, on All Hallows Eve, it was the custom to sit in the porch of the church to see those pass through who should die that year.
 I am not quite sure that this was not on St. John's day, 24th June.
 I give no opinion, though I would not declare them falsehoods, or the results of imagination.
 Which is the worst to believe — too much or too little ?
 Some people, deeming themselves very wise and superior to such credulity, with a wonderfully wise look, condemn these as mere superstitions.